Victor Prévost: Trial

-Victor Prévost's trial was held before the cour d'assises in Seine, chaired by Mr. Hardouin and two assessors, on December 7, 1879.
+Victor Prévost's trial was held before the cour d'assises in Seine, chaired by Mr. Hardouin and two assessors, on 7 December 1879.
 At quarter past eleven, the accused entered, accompanied by eight guards.
 The defence was provided by Mr. Bouchot, while the Attorney General was Mr. Lefebvre de Biefville.
 While reading through the indictment, which included details and the way in which the two murders were committed, Prévost stood upright and remained calm, but his discouragement could be felt.
 He then answered questions from the judge, who made him confirm the facts and clarify details.
 It was then when the witnesses were called, confirming the depositions made during the instruction.
 Then following the indictment, during which Prévost seemed to accuse the police of a cover-up, and pleaded to his lawyer.

 After a summary of the debates by the judge, the jury met to deliberate and answer all the questions posed in just twenty minutes.
 The court then withdrew to establish their verdict before pronouncing, unsurprisingly, the death sentence against Victor Prévost for crimes of premeditated murder.
 During the statement, he showed no emotion.

 Execution

-The day after his trial, on December 9 in the afternoon, Prévost was transferred to the La Roquette Grand Prison, a unique detention center in which death row inmates were executed since 1851.
-On December 13, he was visited by Father Crozes, the prison almoner and, from that moment, he showed an interest in pracitising religion.
-The next day he asked to attend mass and, on the following January 11, he expressed to the abbot his wish to make his First Communion which he hadn't received in his childhood, a sacrament which he received on January 16 at 7 o'clock in the morning, in the prison chapel.
+The day after his trial, on 9 December in the afternoon, Prévost was transferred to the La Roquette Grand Prison, a unique detention centre in which death row inmates were executed since 1851.
+On 13 December, he was visited by Father Crozes, the prison almoner and, from that moment, he showed an interest in practising religion.
+The next day he asked to attend mass and, on the following 11 January, he expressed to the abbot his wish to make his First Communion which he hadn't received in his childhood, a sacrament which he received on 16 January at 7 o'clock in the morning, in the prison chapel.
 On the evening of the ceremony, he wrote a last letter to his brother Adolphe, in which he acknowledged his errors, expressed his desire for repentance and demanded "a thousand pardons".